smerrell/smerrell.github.io/source/_posts/2012-12-06-make-testing-easy.markdown

 # Then Things Get Hard

-After working on my last project, I got some time to add to a large project we have based around WPF and Caliburn.
+After working on my last project, I got some time to add to a large project we have based around WPF and [Caliburn](http://caliburn.codeplex.com/).
 This is when I noticed I started to throw my testing habits out the window and just cowboy code everything.
-But why would I throw the benefits of testing away?
+But why would I knowingly throw testing out the window?

 Then I sat down and thought about it.
 What was the main thing that I was using to justify my lack of tests, even though I know I should be doing them?
 It